 If you cannot find an appointment which suits you or would like a home visit, call us or send us a message: we will do our best to find you a slot.

-Dry needling treatments, physiotherapy & osteopathy rehabilitation with acupuncture method in London, at home or at the practices in Moorgate EC2
+Dry needling treatments, physiotherapy & osteopathy rehabilitation with acupuncture method in London at Our Practices in Monument Moorgate EC3, Belgravia SW1 or Clapham SW4.

 Our physiotherapy and osteopathy treatments are covered by most health insurances and are Bupa registered & recognised (BUPA Global and BUPA UK), Axa registered & recognised (AXA International, AXA PPP), Cigna registered & recognised and WPA registered & recognised